joomengine/jcb-documentation/052-Automated-database-updates-in-Joomla-during-development-of-a-component.md

 * Compile the component.
 * Begin making new changes as usual.

-This ensures the component’s lifecycle and database updates behave naturally again.
+This ensures the component's lifecycle and database updates behave naturally again.

 ---

 ## Best Practices

 * **Always save** after editing views or fields before compiling.
-* **Do not skip** saving after import; it’s essential for version tracking.
+* **Do not skip** saving after import; it's essential for version tracking.
 * **Review the SQL updates folder** after each compile to verify new files.
 * **Use clear versioning** (e.g., 1.0.0 → 1.0.1 → 1.1.0) to maintain update clarity.
 * **Keep backups** of your component and database before major updates.